ioccc-src/winner/1989/paul/README.md

 versions, both the original and the fixed for modern systems version.

-### NOTICE to those who wish for a greater challenge
+### NOTICE to those who wish for a greater challenge:

 **If you want a greater challenge, don't read any further**: just try to understand the program via the source.